PCIe Device Lending - Composable Infrastrucure made easy

 How does it work ?

 The implementation is composed of two parts, the lending side and the borrowing side.
 We rely on a PCIe NTB implementation to setup a flexible address space between systems.
 The way Device Lending works, the lending side software binds itself as a driver for the targeted PCIe devices.
 This provides exclusive access to the device, allowing the Device Lending software to access the device’s configuration space while preventing other drivers on the host from interfering.

 The Device Lending software then notifies the borrowing side of all available devices.
 When the user requests an available device, the borrowing side Device Lending software communicates with the lending side software in order to set up the device’s configuration space.
 The lending side adds the targeted device into a IOMMU domain, isolating the device from the rest of the system and other devices.

 The borrowing side then sets up the necessary MMIO mappings using the NTB and tells the lending side to set up the reverse mappings for device to RAM DMA as well as MSI mappings.
 Following this, the borrowing side then injects the device into the Linux PCIe subsystem and signals a hot-add event.
 Linux will probe the device, set it up and load the device driver.

 The device driver is now able to communicate with the device using MMIO access.
 Whenever the device driver sets up new DMA mappings using the Linux DMA-API, the borrowing side Device Lending software intercepts these calls and dynamically sets up and tear down the necessary IOMMU mappings.
 This allows the borrowing side device driver to transfer data to the remote device with no additional software overhead.

-The Device Lending software will be available for Dolphins PXH810 and PXH830 cards.
+The Device Lending software is available for Dolphins PXH810, PXH830, PXH840 and MXH830 cards.
 Initially, only for Linux.
 The software can also be licensed to OEMs having a compliant PCIe network (Cables or backplanes).